 Capital, money or finance, in the first instance can be considered the blood or life line of any construction activity; and dictates the scope, pace, quality, direction of the final product.
 It is in fact regarded as the most important resource in carrying-out the execution of a construction project.
 Without it, the contractor cannot acquire other resources.
 Money is needed to acquire construction resources such as materials, labour, plant and management expertise.
 The client thus needs capital to finance his project through interim payments to the contractor as work progresses on site.
 He also requires capital to finance additional increases that give rise to construction cost over-runs.
 Capital employed for a project is however not the same as working capital (Nigerian Institute of Quantity Surveyors (NIQS), 2003).
-In Nigeria, recession, inflation, political instability, unstable exchange rate and high interest rates have created unfavourable business climatic, which has eroded business confidence in the construction sector.
-Consequently, very few contractors are willing to use their money to finance a construction project.
+In Nigeria, recession, inflation, political instability, unstable exchange rate and high interest rates have created unfavourable business climatic, which has eroded business confidence in the construction project.
 This is evidenced by the high rate of bankruptcies and project abandonment in the construction industry in Nigeria.